IABTechLab/uid2docs/docs/sharing/sharing-security.md

 ---
-title: Security Within UID2 Sharing
+title: Security Requirements for UID2 Sharing
 description: Information about UID2 security, including authentication, authorization, accounting, and secure transport.
 hide_table_of_contents: false
 sidebar_position: 03
 ---

-# Security Within UID2 Sharing
+# Security Requirements for UID2 Sharing

-All UID2 participants have a core responsibility to make sure that the UID2 data is protected from unauthorized access or use, in all states including storage and transit.
+All UID2 participants have a core responsibility to ensure that the UID2 ecosystem is safe.
+The following are standard security practices that we recommend all UID2 participants use.

-The security guidelines for sharing UID2s between authorized sharing participants include these criteria, which must all be met consistently:
+The security requirements for sharing UID2s between authorized sharing participants include these criteria, which must all be met consistently:

 - [Authentication](#authentication)
 - [Authorization](#authorization)